 Engineering Technician Jobs at Microsoft with Visa Sponsorship

-Engineering Technician roles at Microsoft sit at the intersection of hardware, lab operations, and product development, supporting teams across cloud infrastructure, devices, and silicon.
+Engineering Technician jobs at Microsoft sit at the intersection of hardware, lab operations, and product development, supporting teams across cloud infrastructure, devices, and silicon.
 Microsoft has a strong track record of sponsoring work visas for technical roles across its U.S. engineering hubs, making it a realistic target for international candidates in this field.

 Have you applied for this role?